GuoBioinfoLab/TCellSI/README.md

 #[1] "XXX"  "XXX"  "XXX" ...
 ```
 ## How to use TCellSI for scRNA-seq data?
-#TCellSI still shows excellent results in the calculation of single-cell data and can assist in single-cell annotation.
+#TCellSI still shows excellent results in the calculation of single-cell data and can assist in 'single-cell annotation'.

 #In terms of operation.
 First, you should extract the count expression of single-cell data by reading the count file of single-cell data directly or seurat_obj@assays$RNA@counts in the seurat object.
 And further convert it to the log(TPM +1) format.
 Then you can use TCellSI to perform calculations of the states scores for each cell of the single-cell data.
 ```